-Margaret Armstrong Scott was born in Gorey, County Wexford, Ireland, in 1884, the daughter of Thomas and Catherine Scott.
+Margaret Armstrong Scott was born in Gorey, County Wexford, Ireland, on the 23rd October 1884, the daughter of Thomas and Catherine Scott (née Darby).
 Her father was at various times a provision merchant and horticulturist, and Margaret was one of five children, although only three daughters survived to adulthood, Margaret being the eldest.

 On the 10th September 1912, Margaret boarded the liner Caronia in Liverpool, arriving in New York in the United States of America, on the 18th September.
 On the day following her arrival, the 19th September 1912, she married George Alexander Anderson in Manhattan, New York, and the couple went to reside at 622, Carnegie Buildings, Pittsburgh, Pennsylvania.
 George, who was born in England, was an office clerk.